glasnt/talks/2015_08_DevWorld/slides.md

 Leslie reported ~30 known LinkedIn recommendation

-I've done talks for: Python, PHP, iOS, Ops
+I've done talks for: Python, PHP, Ops

-I've done talks in: Sydney, Brisbane, Melbourne, Wellington; all the major locations
+I've done talks in multiple different cities

 It's always the same, one or two after the talk

-(PyConAU exception - because I refused to get off stage until 10 tweets happened)

-(This did result in some residiual activity during the sprints
+(PyConAU exception - because I refused to get off stage until 10 tweets happened) (This did result in some residiual activity during the sprints)

 Maybe y'all need a LIVE DEMO